acse-yl1922/AdaptiveMeshML/README.md

 for an overview of different approaches (worked in our group) - this document should give various ideas of things you could work on (again with ML or not)

 for mesh movement (r adaptivity) the actual changing the mesh is very straightforward: you can just tell firedrake to change the coordinates of the vertices - the hard part is to decide where you want to move them to.
 For that there is a bit of code here: (https://github.com/pyroteus/movement) To install it, just make a local checkout and install it with pip install -e <path-to-that-checkout> with you firedrake environment activated.
 The -e option means "editable", which means you can change the python code and it will take immediate effect when you import that module.
 Some example notebooks are here: (https://github.com/pyroteus/movement-notebooks)   For mesh movement you don't actually need the special build instructions for firedrake with mesh (h) adaptivity functionality, but could also use a standard firedrake build (it doesn't matter)

+## Documentation
+- irp-yl1922/reports/Figures/ contains all the figures from experiments.
+- irp-yl1922/reports/Gmsh/ contains scripts and .msh files to create L shaped meshes.
+- irp-yl1922/reports/Notebooks/ contains all the notebooks for experiment
+- irp-yl1922/reports/experiment_data/ is the experiment data from notebooks.
+They are used for generate matplots.
+- irp-yl1922/reports/Final report/ is the folder for report of final thesis.